-Packing in cosmopolitan cities, authentic opportunities to experience NZ’s indigenous Maori culture, and the country’s bubbling and boiling volcanic heart, the North Island is an exceedingly versatile destination.
+Packing in cosmopolitan cities, authentic opportunities to experience Māori culture, and the country’s bubbling volcanic heart, the North Island is an exceedingly versatile destination.

 Welcome to one of the planet’s youngest countries, at least in geological terms.
 Ascend the volcanic cones surrounding Auckland for super city views, before heading south to Rotorua for hot mud spa treatments and helicopter journeys to the jagged volcanic summit of Mt Tarawera.
-Head due south to Lake Taupo, the legacy of one of the planet’s biggest-ever volcanic eruptions, and now gateway to Tongariro National Park.
+Journey due south to Lake Taupo, the legacy of one of the planet’s biggest-ever volcanic eruptions, and now gateway to Tongariro National Park.
 Ski or snowboard on Mt Ruapehu’s still-active slopes, or negotiate a steady path past Mt Ngauruhoe’s brooding volcanic cone on the Tongariro Alpine Crossing.

 Food, Wine & Beer

-Don’t go home without trying some Maori faves: paua (abalone), kina (sea urchin) and kumara (sweet potato).
+Kiwi food was once a bland echo of a British Sunday lunch, but these days NZ chefs dip into New World culinary oceans for inspiration, especially the Pacific with its abundant seafood and diverse cuisines.
+Don’t go home without trying some Māori faves: paua (abalone; a type of sea snail), kina (sea urchin) and kumara (sweet potato).
 Thirsty?
-NZ’s cool-climate wineries have been collecting award trophies for decades now, and the vineyard restaurants of the Hawke’s Bay region are seriously good.
-The North Island’s booming craft-beer scene also deserves serious scrutiny – keep an eye out for brews from Hallertau, Liberty and Crouchers.
-And with a firmly entrenched coffee culture, you can always slake your craving for a decent double-shot.
+NZ’s cool-climate wineries have been collecting trophies for decades now, and the vineyard restaurants of Hawke’s Bay are seriously good.
+The North Island’s booming craft-beer scene also deserves serious scrutiny.
+And with a firmly entrenched coffee culture, you're never far from an artfully prepared brew.